xil-se/xil.se/content/post/sharifctf-2016-pwn-login.md

 print r.recv()
 ~~~

-Running it gets us the flag immediately.
+Running it gives us the flag immediately.

 ~~~
 Please enter your username and then press enter: Hello